ss3sim/ss3models/README.md

 4. `hake-age`: age-based double normal selectivity (mimicking logistic) in OM, age-based double normal selectivity (mimicking logistic) in EM, age-based maturity (converted from the 'hake' model)

+### Model summaries

-### Model summaries: Specific information for each model can be found in the [information document][info.csv].
+Specific information for each model can be found in the [information document][info.csv].
 Columns with todo in the name should be filled out with your initials once completed.
 All other columns pertain to information specific the parameterization of each model.

+Eventually more summary data and descriptive plots will be available on the `README.md` files within each species folder.

 ### Paramerization